wesselvdv/pgbouncer/doc/usage.md

 :   Name of configured database entry.

 host
-:   Host pgbouncer connects to.
+:   Host pg_ddm connects to.

 port
-:   Port pgbouncer connects to.
+:   Port pg_ddm connects to.

 database
-:   Actual database name pgbouncer connects to.
+:   Actual database name pg_ddm connects to.

 force_user
 :   When the user is part of the connection string, the connection between
-    pgbouncer and PostgreSQL is forced to the given user, whatever the client user.
+    pg_ddm and PostgreSQL is forced to the given user, whatever the client user.

 pool_size